 Read more: 7 Foods That Won't Cause Blood Sugar Spikes

 Although fiber is a type of carbohydrate, like sugars and starches, it's processed differently.
 The human body can't fully deconstruct fiber, leaving it primarily intact as it travels through your gut, according to the Mayo Clinic.
 This can help normalize digestion and promote satiety.

 Although fiber doesn't turn into glucose, it can still affect your blood sugar.
-Soluble fiber turns into a jelly-like substance when it binds with fluid in your gut.
+Soluble fiber turns into a jelly-like substance when it binds with fluid in your gut, according to the Mayo Clinic.
 This material slows digestion as a whole, including delaying sugar absorption.
 As a result, your blood glucose is more likely to stabilize.
-More than 40 percent of the fiber in celery is soluble, which will help you keep your blood glucose under control.
+As celery is high in fiber, it can help keep your blood sugar under control.

 Your Carbohydrate Allowance

-- American Diabetes Association: Carbohydrate Counting
+- American Diabetes Association: "Carb Counting and Diabetes"

 - USDA: "Celery, Raw"

 - National Diabetes Information Clearinghouse: Diagnosis of Diabetes and Prediabetes

 - Centers for Disease Control and Prevention: Carbohydrates

 150 Characters Max